Go Back

 Cuisine: Japanese

-Category: Quick, Side Dishes, Traditional, Vegan, Vegetable
+Category: Plant-Based, Quick, Side Dishes, Traditional, Vegetable

 Keyword: burdock root

-Enjoyed this recipe?I would be happy if you shared it with your friends.
+Enjoyed this recipe?I’d really appreciate it if you shared it with your friends.